l0ck3r4c0d3/student-task-manager/experiments/EXP-2026-05-04-pure-function.md

-# Pure Function Experiment: Mark Task as Completed
+# EXP-2026-05-04 Pure Function Experiment

-## Date

-2026-05-04

-## Feature

-Mark Task as Completed

-## AI Prompt Used

-Create C++17 logic for the following Student Task Manager feature.

-Requirements:

-User Story:
-As a student, I want to mark an academic task as completed, so that I can clearly track which tasks are already finished.
+## What specific prompt did you provide?

+You are an AI software engineer working on a Student Task Manager project.
+IMPORTANT: Follow all instructions strictly.
+Do not invent features that are not described.

 Acceptance Criteria: